c2m2-asia/kathmandu/_posts/2020-04-27-workforce-impact.md

 {% maincolumn 'assets/img/charts/StayedEmployedSplit.png' '' %}

 #### A Year of reduced income
-63% of our workers who are presently employed have reported not seeing their earnings return to pre-covid levels for more than a year now (see graph below).
+63% of our workers who are presently employed have reported not seeing their earnings return to pre-pandemic levels for more than a year now (see graph below).

-{% maincolumn 'assets/img/charts/LastDateFullSalaryDist2.png' 'Note: This chart contains responses from **only those respondents who are presently employed**. <br/> <br/> To be intepreted as: 63% of workers who are presently employed have not seen their salaries return to pre-covid levels since "Before March 2020"' %}
+{% maincolumn 'assets/img/charts/LastDateFullSalaryDist2.png' 'Note: This chart contains responses from **only those respondents who are presently employed**. <br/> <br/> To be intepreted as: 63% of workers who are presently employed have not seen their salaries return to pre-pandemic levels since "Before March 2020"' %}
 It appears the situation is going to get even more difficult with the second wave approaching.